Northern, Central and Southern Vietnam: Cuisine

 Cuisine is one of the cultural differences between the regions.
 Northern Vietnam being the "cradle" of ethnic Vietnamese civilization, bears many of Vietnam's signature dishes (such as phở and bún chả).
 The cuisine is perceived to be complex in ingredients but simplistic in flavours.

 The South's cuisine has been influenced by the cuisines of southern Chinese immigrants and indigenous Cambodians, and thus Southerners prefer sweet and sour flavors, respectively, in many dishes.
 Examples of sour-flavored food items include canh chua and green mango salad/green papaya salad.
 Southern cookery also tends to use a significantly larger variety of fresh ingredients while Northern cuisine much relies on preserved and dried goods.
 The cuisines of Southern Vietnam and Cambodia also share considerable similarities in ingredients, cooking style and food dishes, such as hủ tiếu Nam Vang.

 Central Vietnamese cooking is distinct from the cuisines of both the Northern and Southern regions, in its use of many small side dishes and requiring more complex preparation (ingredient prep, cooking, serving, etc.).
 The royal cuisine of Hue places greater importance and food presentation, examples like bánh bèo and bánh bột lọc.
 It is also distinctive in its spiciness when compared to its counterparts, for example in bún bò Huế.
 Food items from this region also tend to be lesser in size of individual portions.
 Central Vietnam dishes also feature a large amount of seafood.

 Certain unusual foods are more prevalent in one region than in another.
 For example, dog meat is much more popular in the North than in the South.
 Cat meat is also eaten in Northern parts of the country.
-Similarly, certain seafood dishes and game meat, such as basa fish or grilled rodent meat, while popular in other parts of the country, is uncommon in the North.
+Similarly, certain unordinary dishes and game meat, such as coconut worm or grilled rodent meat, while popular in other parts of the country, is uncommon in the North.

 Southern Vietnam has a renowned coffee culture while tea is the preferred beverage in the North.
+Beer is more popular in the South and liquor is the North's choice of alcoholic drink.